eukras/article-wiki/INSTALL.md

 certbot --nginx -d example.com
 ```

-Then restart Nginx again, and check that you domain redirects automatically to
+Then restart Nginx again, and check that you domain redirects automatically
-HTTPS from HTTP.
+from HTTP to HTTPS.

 # Managing Article Wiki with Systemd